awesome-foss-obtainyum/foss-guide/README.md

 - [PineVox: SmartHome Device](https://pine64.org/devices/pinevox/)
 - [PinePhone Pro Keyboard](https://pine64.org/documentation/Phone_Accessories/Keyboard/)
 </details>
-</summary></ul></details>
+</ul></details>

 <details><summary><b>
 For Windows Users
 </b></summary>

+<details><summary><b>
+Firewalls
+</b></summary>
+Gaining Consciousness and Control over all your Internet Traffic should be a Skill familiar to all users, novices and experts alike since this will determine the level of vulnerability against any types of threats
+</b></summary>

 There are two powerful Open Source Firewalls which if combined together can provide excellent safety measures against most threats that depend on internet connections.
 Namely, these are <b>[Portmaster](https://safing.io/)</b> and <b>[Simplewall](https://github.com/henrypp/simplewall)</b>

-- **Portmaster** will grant further insight and control over what internet connections each app is making.
+>- **Portmaster** will grant further insight and control over what internet connections each app is making.
 By implementing DNS, Portmaster can selectively block certain domains (websites/url) for each app individually.
 This means you could have for eg. Firefox where you might block Big Data (by using the built-in block list in the filters section) and then you could have Waterfox where you allow everything.
 In this way you can use Firefox to do Banking safely and securely without allowing unnecessary connections where data could be leaked while using Waterfox for ordinary browsing.

-- **Simplewall** can block most unnecessary network connections that are enabled by default in windows, but even better, Simple Wall allows one to give individual apps internet access using a timer, allowing one to allow an app only the amount of time needed to perform an action (for eg. an update).
+>- **Simplewall** can block most unnecessary network connections that are enabled by default in windows, but even better, Simple Wall allows one to give individual apps internet access using a timer, allowing one to allow an app only the amount of time needed to perform an action (for eg. an update).
 This is also excellent to audit apps and ensure one does not accidentally block an app that is crucial while finding out if the app in question ever needed internet access at all (Surprisingly many Windows/Microsoft apps do not need internet, it is fair enough to ensure no data is leaked by blocking most of them)
-</details><details><summary><b>
+</details></details><details><summary><b>
 For Any and All your devices
 </b></summary>
 it is worth researching (Just ask AI) how to use Pi-Holes and set one up at home.
 The Pi-Hole can provide basic-to-advanced level protection for all your devices by using DNS.
-You may also want to look into FOSS Routers such as:<br>
+You may also want to look into FOSS Routers such as:

 * LibreRouter<br>
 * pfSense<br>